 Photo: Vincent Keiman on Unsplash

-I have a confession to make: I sometimes find it hard to relax at a cookout or pool party.
+I have a confession to make: I sometimes find it hard to relax at a summer cookout or pool party.
 While other guests are chatting away and happily sipping on cold drinks as the meal is being prepared, my food-safety radar is usually going off the hook.
 The thought bubble over my head probably reads “Oh-no—they’re using the same plate for the cooked and raw meat—I guess I’ll stick with the vegetarian option.

 You may think I sound nitpicky, but you won’t when you hear the statistics.
 The Centers for Disease Control and Prevention estimates that 48 million people in the United States get sick from food-borne illness each year, and it happens most commonly during – you guessed it – summertime.
-Food made right in our own back yards is often the culprit, so the next time you have a summer cookout, avoid the most common food safety mistakes by keeping these simple do’s and don’t’s in mind.
+Food made right in our own back yard is often the culprit, so the next time you have a summer cookout, avoid the most common food safety mistakes by keeping these simple do’s and don’ts in mind.